outdegree/BH-PCMLAI-M17-App3/README.md

 * Previous successful engagement with the customer wins current call ~65%.
 * Persistent calls from 3 to 5 times increase chance to even ~70%.
 More calls than that and the customer is less likely to respond positively.

-After training a Logistic Regression model following important features were identified using model's coefficients:
+After training a Logistic Regression model following insights and important features were identified:
 * It is easier to predict failure of a call than a successful one.
 * Age has little influence on classification.
 Also day of the week, month / season or education level.
 * Previous positive śengagement (`poutcome`) has strongest positive influence on acceptance.